cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 <!--Policy: MS.TEAMS.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Microsoft is officially retiring all forms of Skype as listed above.
 Allowing contact with Skype users puts agency users at additional security risk.
 By blocking contact with Skype users an agency limits access to security threats utilizing the vulnerabilities of the Skype product.
 - _Last modified:_ July 2023
+- _Note:_ This policy is not applicable to Government Community Cloud (GCC), GCC High, and Department of Defense (DoD) tenants.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1567: Exfiltration Over Web Service](https://attack.mitre.org/techniques/T1567/)